abel-tefera/portfolio/README.md

 Clone this repository to your desired folder:

+- To clone the project, copy the repository and git clone
+- Open the folder using VS code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Install

-Install this project with: N/A
+Install this project with:

+- Add linters to your local workspace by installing the eslint extension on VS code
+- Install eslint on node using `npm i -g eslint`

 ### Usage